 4.1 Initial bond

-The initial rehabilitation bond assessment for an operation will be undertaken by the department.
-The rehabilitation liability for a site will be calculated using either standard rates (for small mines, small quarries and exploration-see sections 11 to 13) or based on determining the point of maximum disturbance of the land for a defined time period or development stage as documented in the approved work plan.
-The likely cost of rehabilitation works, to achieve the final land form and end use as specified in the rehabilitation plan, is then calculated.
+The Department may request an Authority Holder to undertake a self-assessment of their rehabilitation obligations as an initial step in determining the amount of bond required for a new site.
+The rehabilitation liability for a site will be calculated using either standard rates (for small mines, small quarries and exploration-see sections 9 to 11) or based on the point of maximum disturbance of the land for a defined development stage as documented in the approved work plan.
+The likely cost to achieve the final safe, stable and sustainable landform specified in the rehabilitation plan is then calculated.

-The final end use and required rehabilitation works should be clearly defined in the approved work plan and/or licence or work authority conditions.
+The end landform and required rehabilitation works should be clearly defined in the approved work plan and/or licence or work authority conditions.

 4.2 Bond period

-In addition to the department's scheduled bond review period, mining licensees will be required to provide an annual self- assessment of the rehabilitation liability of an operation as required under the Mineral Resources Development Regulations 2002.
+Mining licensees will be required to provide an annual self-assessment of the rehabilitation liability of an operation as required under the Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019.

 4.3 Third party costing

-The consultation matrix indicates the groups that must be consulted in the setting, review and return of bonds.
+The consultation matrix indicates who must be consulted in the process of setting, reviewing and returning of bonds.
 Also indicated are the instances where consultation with the relevant manager of Crown land (collectively described as LM in the following matrix) is sought in accordance with standing government administrative arrangements.

 Table 1: Bond Management Consultation Matrix